wjk5117/METRO/PCBs/README.md

 For each reference sensor (i.e., "Left_Ref_Sensor" and "Right_Ref_Sensor"), the size is 3.2 cm x 3.2 cm.

-"MCU" is the PCB design of the Teensy 4.1 Control Board used in METRO.
+"MCU" is the PCB design of the Teensy 4.1 Microcontroller Development Board used in METRO.

 "Bom" is the materials and components required to build a sensor array.